 "It is far more powerful, faster, and smarter than the current standard.
-American companies must step up their efforts, or get left behind."
+American companies must step up their efforts, or get left behind," he said.

 According to Washington correspondent for CNBC Kayla Tausche, in the same month, Trump also signalled that he would be discussing the possibility for dropping the charges against Huawei as part of a trade deal.

 NEW: Asked whether he would drop criminal charges against Huawei as part of a deal, @realDonaldTrump says he’ll be discussing the issue w/ US Attorneys and Attorney General in the coming weeks— Kayla Tausche (@kaylatausche) February 22, 2019